garikAsplund/garik.codes/src/routes/blog/Why not Python.md

 ## Too little too late

 The thing is, the Python community kind of knows these shortcomings.
 Kind of.
-In 2020, none other than Microsoft [hired back](https://www.zdnet.com/article/guido-van-rossum-the-python-languages-founder-joins-microsoft/) the creator of Python, Guido van Rossum, to head up a team to revamp the language with the goal of making it twice as fast, or still 5-50x slower than C, C++, or Rust 🤦.
+In 2020, none other than Microsoft [lured](https://www.zdnet.com/article/guido-van-rossum-the-python-languages-founder-joins-microsoft/) the creator of Python, Guido van Rossum, out of retirement to head up a team to revamp the language with the goal of making it twice as fast, or still 5-50x slower than C, C++, or Rust 🤦.
 That's pretty pathetic.

 The 3.11 release of Python gained 25% over 3.10.
 Whelp.
 That took a team at Microsoft *years* to accomplish.
 There are already much better choices out there that are safe as safe can be and run on bare metal blazingly fast.
 Plus, these competitors adhere to zero-cost abstractions and backwards compatibility, which we'll get to in a minute. **The war is already over, guys**.

 What's more, Guido previously worked at Dropbox and was tasked to "wrangle four million lines of Python code."
 Python is supposed to be cool because it's Zen.
-It even has a poem you can import
+It even has a poem you can import called The Zen of Python:

 ```python
 >>> import this